|

-Previously owned, estate and consignments are sold in 'as is condition'.
-We describe and note any wear or previous repairs to the item as best as possible, however where your purchasing an item that is antique or previously owned we can not offer any sort of warranty beyond your 7 days right to return.
+Our jewelry is warranted against manufacturing defects for life and we encourage customers to contact us if they have issues at any point regarding structural defects.
+Where we carry a wide range of products each item is evaluated on a case by case basis.
+Previously owned, estate and consignment items are sold in 'as is condition'.
+We describe and note any wear or previous repairs to the item as best as possible, however where your purchasing an item that is antique or previously owned we can not offer any sort of warranty beyond our standard return policy.
+If problems do occur with your antique, estate or previously owned item we will however do any needed repairs at our jewelers cost.

 Gold alloy & metals disclosure for the filigree 'made to order' filigree line and reproduction wedding bands:

 The 14k white gold used is a low nickel content alloy which is less brittle and more flexible to work with on intricate filigree designs.
-In it's unfinished state it is a soft white color with a slight yellow tint.
-We do rhodium plate all white gold finished jewelry if you order your mounting to be set with a stone or sized by us.
-On mountings ordered without stones or sizing the plating will not be applied, but can be done by the jeweler who will be doing the finish work.
-All white gold is not created equal so anytime you order rings to be worn as a set that are made from 3 different manufacturer's, the metals may not be an exact match.
+There are different alloy mixtures of white gold so anytime you order rings to be worn as a set that are made from different manufacturer's, the metals may not be an exact match.
 There can even be a difference in metal tone when rings are made in separate productions runs.
+Keep in mind when pairing a new wedding band with an existing engagement ring, the ring may need professional polishing and buffing to match the metal tone of a newly manufactured band.
 Rhodium plating your rings at the same time is recommended if you find they are not matching to your satisfaction.
-Rhodium plating will also wear off in time but can easily and inexpensively be re-applied as needed.
+The plating however will wear off in time but can easily and inexpensively be re-applied as needed.

 Although not a listed option many mountings can be cast in 14k red/rose or green gold.
 The color of the alloy is a rose/pink gold or for green gold yellow with a greenish tint and costs approximately an additional 10%.